zeitgeist12345/discover/README.md

-# 🌐 Discover - No implicit personalized recommendation algorithm open source social media
+# 🌐 Discover - Open source no implicit personalized recommendation algorithm social media
 A modern web application that helps you discover amazing links.
 Features include random link loading, view tracking, likes/dislikes functionality, and the ability to add new websites.
 We host the backend locally using reproducible containers.